Questions and Answers

 7

-Who are the camp staff?
+Who are the staff?

 8

-Our camp staff is made up of experienced theater educators and supportive counselors who are passionate about creating a fun, encouraging, and safe environment for every child.
+Our staff is made up of experienced theater educators and supportive counselors who are passionate about creating a fun, encouraging, and safe environment for every child.

-Camp leadership includes:
+Class leadership includes:

-Tanya Quinn — Camp Director
+Tanya Quinn — Artistic Director

 Maggie Quinn — Music Director